byzer-org/byzer-doc/kolo-lang/en-us/grammar/outline.md

 ## Scope

-Kolo-lang is an interpreted language.
+Byzer-lang is an interpreted language.
 Variables, macro functions, UDF registration, `select` temporary tables, etc., all follow the following rules:

 1. Can be used after declaration;
 2. For multiple statements, the latter will overwrite the previous;